rbisdorff/Digraph3/docSphinx/tutorial.rst

    Iterated Bachet partial ranking result

-As shown in :numref:`iBachetRanking` above, bipolar iterated ranking-by-choosing rules may hence effectively deliver a new method for constructing convincing partial rankings and, by the way, a tool for computing potential first or last choice recommendations.
+As shown in :numref:`iBachetRanking` above, bipolar iterated *Bachet* ranking-by-choosing rules may hence effectively deliver a new method for constructing convincing partial rankings and, by the way, a tool for computing potential first or last choice recommendations.
 Actually the :ref:`initial and terminal prekernels <Bipolar-Valued-Kernels-Tutorial-label>` of such partial transitive digraphs.
 Mind however that the *Bachet* ranking rules can only handle small outranking digraphs ( < 50 ).
 For larger ( > 50 ) or big ( > 1000 ) outranking digraphs it is opportune to turn to order statistics and compute **weak rankings** --rankings with ties-- by sorting the multicriteria performance records into *relative* or *absolute* performance **quantile equivalence classes**.

 This order statistics based **rating** approach is presented in the following tutorials.